netboz/bbsvx/README.md

 ## The "Distributed Bottle Emptying" Problem 🍺

 Imagine an agent trying to empty a bottle.
 In traditional systems, there's usually only one rigid path to achieve this goal.
-But BBSvx's ontology system provides multiple action pathways:
+But BBSvx's ontology system let you provides multiple action pathways:

 ```prolog
 action(drink_bottle(Bottle), [cap_opened(Bottle)], empty(Bottle)).